Scaffold-Stark/scaffold-stark-2/README.md

 2. Prepare your environment variables.

 Since we are using localhost(devnet), **you can skip this step!**.
-But if you want use the .env file aniway, you can fill the envs related to devnet with any predeployed contract address and private key from starknet-devnet.
+But if you want use the .env file anyway, you can fill the envs related to devnet with any predeployed contract address and private key from starknet-devnet.

 **Note:** In case you want to deploy on Sepolia, you need to fill the envs related to sepolia testnet with your own contract address and private key.